-Once you request your illustration there is no obligation to apply.
-We will also send you our guide to New Drawdown with your illustration explaining the benefits and risks, as well as an application pack should you decide to proceed.
+Once you request your illustration there is no obligation to proceed.
+We will also send you our Guide to Drawdown, explaining the benefits and risks, and we will outline next steps if you want to proceed.

 How much income you take is entirely down to you.
 One way is to take only the income generated by the underlying investments, leaving the underlying capital intact to (hopefully) grow, although its value will of course fluctuate.
 Taking income in this way is called drawing the 'natural yield'.

-As an example the natural yield for the UK stock market is currently around 3.5%*.
+As an example the natural yield for the UK stock market is currently 3.81%*.
 This yield is historic and will vary in future; it is not guaranteed.
 It is provided to help you make your own decisions on what income to take, but you need to also factor in your attitude to risk and the nature of the investments you have chosen.
-3.5% of a fund of £250,000 is £8,750.
+3.81% of a fund of £250,000 is £9,525.